use-strict/file-system-access/README.md

-# File System Access API Adapter (ponyfill)
+# File System Access API (ponyfill)

-## What is this?
+## Introduction

-This is a file system API that follows the [File System Access](https://wicg.github.io/file-system-access/) specification.
-Thanks to it we can have a unified way of handling data in all browsers and even in NodeJS & Deno in a more secure way.

-At a high level what we're providing is several bits:
+This is an implementation of the [File System Access](https://wicg.github.io/file-system-access/) specification.
+It is a ponyfill that uses the native browser implementation when available and falls back to a custom one otherwise.
+It also includes several storage adapters which can be used in the browser, but also in other environments, such as NodeJS or Deno.

+The library roughly contains the following:

 1. Ponyfills for `showDirectoryPicker`, `showOpenFilePicker` and `showSaveFilePicker`, with fallbacks to regular input elements.
 2. Ponyfills for `FileSystemFileHandle` and `FileSystemDirectoryHandle` interfaces.
 3. Ponyfill for `FileSystemWritableFileStream` to truncate and write data.
 4. An implementation of `navigator.storage.getDirectory()` (`getOriginPrivateDirectory`) which can read & write data to and from several sources called adapters, not just the browser sandboxed file system
 5. An optional polyfill for `DataTransferItem.prototype.getAsFileSystemHandle()`

+This package builds upon [native-file-system-adapter](https://github.com/jimmywarting/native-file-system-adapter), adding several bug fixes, updates for compliance with the latest spec, browser support improvements (especially Safari), support for bundlers, stricter error handling and more.
+It is fully rewritten in TypeScript and provides type-safe declarations out-of-the-box.

 ## File system adapters